framework-one/framework-one.github.io/source/documentation/4.0/cfml-and-clojure.markdown

 We will build a very simple task manager, backed by a database.
 We will initially create a CFML controller and write a Clojure service to interact with the database, then we'll replace the CFML controller with a Clojure controller to wrap things up.

+We'll assume you're using **Leiningen** for this exercise. _I may update this section with instructions for **Boot** once project templates are avaialble for that tool._

 ## Creating the Clojure project